 > Applications are now being accepted for the PIL Research Scholars Program (2025).
 Need to increase your fluency with statistics and research methods?
 PIL is offering a seminar-style program using the Climate Change Report and Data Dashboard as the “textbook” for PIL Mid-Career Research Scholars wanting to take a deep dive into the climate change data dashboard to work on research projects of their own in an apprentice-style setting.
 The virtual course will be intentionally small with an enrollment of 3 – 5 PIL Research Scholars and runs from January 6 – March 31, 2025.
 Program applications are available here and the Program Syllabus is here.
 The deadline for application is November 8, 2024.
 Got questions?
 Click here to drop us a line.

-> Upcoming PIL InfoLit Tour Australia!
-During October and November 2024, Alison Head, PIL’s Founder and Director, will be traveling to Australia to give keynotes, talks, and informal discussions as part of the PIL InfoLit Tour Australia jointly hosted by Western Sydney University Libraries, Fulbright World Learning, the Institute of Culture and Society, and the Australia Library and Information Organization (ALIA).
-Stops on the Tour include venues in Sydney, Canberra, Melbourne, and Brisbane.
-PIL’s 2024 climate change report and 2022 College Research Retrospective will be a focus of conversations for building capacity for information literacy worldwide.
+> PIL InfoLit Tour Australia!
+During October and November 2024, Alison Head, PIL’s Founder and Director, traveled to Australia to give keynotes and participate in librarian, faculty and student panels as part of the PIL InfoLit Tour Australia jointly hosted by Western Sydney University Libraries, Fulbright World Learning, the Institute of Culture and Society, and the Australia Library and Information Organization (ALIA).
+Stops on the Tour included venues in Sydney, Canberra, Melbourne, and Brisbane.
+PIL’s 2024 climate change report and 2022 College Research Retrospective were the focus of conversations for building capacity for information literacy worldwide.

 > Check out our latest opinion essay, “Here comes the climate wars,” by Alison Head, posted on the Natural Resources Defense Council (NRDC): “With less agreement about what is true, what can be trusted, and where information has originated, it’s more challenging than ever for the public to reach agreement about how to respond to big, complex problems like climate change.
 As one respondent summed it up, ‘Climate change is so politicized, people don’t know what to believe.'”
 (September 27, 2024).